 Donald Hall was born on September 20, 1928, and grew up in Hamden, Connecticut.
-He began writing as an adolescent and attended the Bread Loaf Writers' Conference at the age of sixteen—the same year he had his first work published.
-He earned a BA from Harvard University in Boston in 1951 and a bachelor of letters degree from the University of Oxford in England 1953.
-The next year he received a Stegner Fellowship from Stanford University, followed by a fellowship from Harvard University.
+He began writing as an adolescent and attended the Bread Loaf Writers’ Conference at the age of sixteen—the same year he had his first work published.
+Hall earned a BA from Harvard University in 1951 and a bachelor of letters degree from the University of Oxford in 1953.
+The next year he received a Wallace Stegner Fellowship from Stanford University, followed by a fellowship from Harvard University.

 Of Hall’s work, Billy Collins writes, “Hall has long been placed in the Frostian tradition of the plainspoken rural poet.
 His reliance on simple, concrete diction and the no-nonsense sequence of the declarative sentence gives his poems steadiness and imbues them with a tone of sincere authority.
 It is a kind of simplicity that succeeds in engaging the reader in the first few lines.”